-The City of New York is rolling out new features in its PASSPort online procurement platform that will make the contracting process easier and more transparent than ever.
-PASSPort will facilitate every step of the procurement process – from identifying vendors, to contract solicitation and response evaluation, award to contract, and invoicing to payment, thereby becoming the primary platform to do business with the City of New York.
+PASSPort makes the contracting process easier and more transparent than ever.
+PASSPort facilitates every step of the procurement process – from identifying vendors, to contract solicitation and response evaluation, awarding contracts, and invoicing to payment.

-If you are a Minority and Women-owned Business Enterprise (M/WBE) that has been in operation for at least a year, you can obtain M/WBE City certification to have greater access to contracting opportunities through classes, networking events, targeted solicitations, and more.
+If you are a Minority and Women-owned Business Enterprise (M/WBE) business owner who has been in operation for at least a year, you can obtain M/WBE City certification to have greater access to contracting opportunities through classes, networking events, targeted solicitations, and more.
 Visit the City's Enterprise Business Solutions portal and learn how to become certified.
 Additional information can be found on the DCAS M/WBE page.